Twixes/matloka.com/_drafts/floating-point-101.md

 processor architectures becoming standard though, it's now often the default, as its performance penalty decreased significantly.

 ## The Notation

 Much like how humans use [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation) (e.g. `6.022 * 10^23`)
-for expressing numbers of arbitrary magnitude in a standard way, computers under the hood store each floating-point value as three numbers cleverly put together.
+for expressing numbers of arbitrary magnitude in a standard way, computers under the hood store each floating-point value as three numbers cleverly put together:

 ```
 (-1)^sign * significand * 2^exponent